 - Did you miss the Grand Opening Celebration on Sept.
 16, 2013?
 See video footage of the ceremony, speeches, and performances here: http://webcast.ucdavis.edu/llnd/35b5e652.

 Ni hao!
-Welcome to the Confucius Institute at UC Davis (戴维斯加州大学孔子学院), the world’s first Confucius Institute devoted to promoting Chinese culture, especially Chinese food and beverage culture, to the community.
+Welcome to the Confucius Institute at UC Davis (戴维斯加州大学孔子学院), the world’s first Confucius Institute devoted to promoting the understanding of Chinese culture, especially Chinese food and beverage culture, to the UC Davis campus and the community.

 From left: Chef Martin Yan, Consul General Yuan Nansheng, UC Davis Chancellor Linda P.B.
 Katehi, Hanban Director-General Madam Xu Lin, and Jiangnan University President Chen Jian.
 Grand Opening Celebration at the Mondavi Center for the Performing Arts, UC Davis, September 16, 2013.